Siouxsie Wiles: Wiles v University of Auckland

 On 6 November 2023 a hearing started in court with an expected duration of three weeks.
 That day, footage of harassment against Wiles was shown in court.
 Such clips included conspiracy theorists Billy Te Kahika and Vinny Eastwood describing her as "Satanic" to their followers.
-During cross-examination on 7 October, the University of Auckland's lawyer Philip Skelton disputed Wiles' claim that the University had silenced her by arguing that she had taken part in numerous media interviews.
+During cross-examination on 7 October, the University of Auckland's lawyer Philip Skelton disputed Wiles' claim that the university had silenced her by arguing that she had taken part in numerous media interviews.
 On 7 November, a person sought to speak to Wiles at the University of Auckland.
 On 9 November, security staff removed a man who approached Wiles' legal team at the Employment Court, claiming he wanted to give evidence to her team.
 In response to these incidents, University lawyers raised concerns that media coverage of the court case could create a health and safety issue.

 At the end of the case, on 23 November 2023, Judge Holden reserved her decision.
-On 8 July 2024, the Employment Court ruled in Wiles' favour and found that the University had breached its health and safety obligations, contractural obligations, its duty of "good faith" and upheld Wiles' personal grievance claim.
-The Court also ruled that the University did not breach her academic freedom.
+On 8 July 2024, the Employment Court ruled in Wiles' favour and found that the university had breached its health and safety obligations, contractual obligations, its duty of "good faith" and upheld Wiles' personal grievance claim.
+The Court also ruled that the university did not breach her academic freedom.
 The University was ordered to pay Wiles' NZ$20,000 in damages.
 On 4 June 2025, Radio New Zealand reported that the Employment Court had ordered the University of Auckland to pay Wiles $205,059.94 in legal costs for breaching their contractual obligations to protect Wiles from harassment.